Skip to main content

 Data analysis applied to intent signals

-At Rodz, data analysis goes beyond reporting.
-Our 350+ scrapers continuously collect raw data from 250+ sources (including Google Maps, where specialized tools like Scrap.io facilitate local data extraction), but it is the analysis that turns this data into actionable signals.
-Each signal is filtered through 222 possible configurations, scored by the Balance model (signal nature x recency), and enriched via Deep Search before delivery.
-This analytical processing chain is what differentiates a simple data aggregator from a sales intelligence platform.
+For Rodz, data analysis isn’t reporting.
+Their 350+ scrapers continuously collect raw data from 250+ sources (including Google Maps, where specialized tools like Scrap.io help with local data extraction), but analysis is what turns that raw material into actionable signals.
+Each signal is filtered through 222 possible configurations, scored by the Balance model (signal nature crossed with recency), and enriched via Deep Search before delivery.
+That processing chain is what separates a real-time intent-data producer from a static data reseller.

 Frequently Asked Questions